MacGregor plaque

 The MacGregor Plaque (or MacGregor Tablet, also King Den's sandal label) is an artefact that was probably found in the tomb of King Den at Abydos, and dated circa 2985 BCE.
 According to its inscriptions, the plaque was originally attached to the king's sandal.
 The plaque is displayed in the British Museum.

 It is, with the depictions of Narmer, among the oldest images of a ruler.

 Origin and description

 The MacGregor Plaque is a tablet is made of carved ivory that measures 4.5 cm x 5.4 cm; it is about 0.2 cm thick.
 Images are engraved and fired into it.
 The artefact was probably found in the mastaba tomb of the ancient Egyptian king Den (First Dynasty), and dated circa 2985 BCE.
 It derives from the excavations of French archaeologist, Coptologist, and Egyptologist Émile Amélineau.
 The artefact is also known as MacGregor Tablet, also King Den's sandal label.

-The plaque was acquired by the British Museum in 1922; before that it, was part of the MacGregor collection.
+The plaque was acquired by the British Museum in 1922; before that it, was part of the MacGregor collection, collected by Reverend William Mcgregor from Liverpool.
 The plaque is displayed in the British Museum with the inventory number BM EA 55586.